Mark-Amgad/Uptime-monitoring-RESTful-API-server/README.md

 ## Useful scripts
 1. run `npm run start` : to run in the dev mode
-2. run `npm run test` to run the unit tests.
+2. run `npm run test` : to run the unit tests.

 ## Useful tips:
 1. you can test the app using the provided postman document.
-2. you can enable authorization button in the headers to test the api.
+2. you can enable the authorization button in the headers to test the api.

 ### NOTES and Assumptions